Fertmeneses/titanic-ML-from-disaster/README.md

 - **Cabin**: Cabin number.
 - **Embarked**: Port of embarkation (Cherbourg, Queenstown or Southampton)

 Some features carry straight-forward information, such as Pclass, Sex or Age.
 Other features, for example Cabin or Name, are less obvious or have encoded information.
-Below, you will find the **original distribution and survival rates** for the Age and Sex features, as well as a WordCloud for the Cabin feature (listing all unique values).
+Below, you can see the **original distribution and survival rates** for the Age and Sex features, as well as a WordCloud for the Cabin feature (listing all unique values).

 ![Distribution_Rates_Sex](https://github.com/Fertmeneses/titanic-ML-from-disaster/blob/main/assets/Distribution_Rates_Sex.png?raw=true)
 ![Distribution_Rates_Age](https://github.com/Fertmeneses/titanic-ML-from-disaster/blob/main/assets/Distribution_Rates_Age.png?raw=true)
 ![Cabin_Wordcloud_Original](https://github.com/Fertmeneses/titanic-ML-from-disaster/blob/main/assets/Cabin_Wordcloud_Original.png?raw=true)

-In all cases, the missing values were filled according to carefully chosen criteria for each feature.
-Furthermore, **new features were engineered based on the original information**.
-For example, I generated the new Title feature from the Name data, which encodes information about the gender (Mr. vs Ms.), age (Master vs Mr., only for males) and marital status (Ms. vs Mrs., only for females).
+In all cases, I filled the missing values according to carefully chosen criteria for each feature.
+Furthermore, **I generated new features based on the original information**.
+For example, I engineered the new Title feature from the Name data, which encodes information about the gender (Mr. vs Ms.), age (Master vs Mr., only for males) and marital status (Ms. vs Mrs., only for females).
 There were other titles such as Dr., Countess or Capt., much less frequent, which I grouped in the "Rare" category.

 ![Distribution_Rates_Title](https://github.com/Fertmeneses/titanic-ML-from-disaster/blob/main/assets/Distribution_Rates_Title.png?raw=true)

 Another example of feature engineering is the **heavy data edition for the Cabin feature, with 80% missing values!** Normally, such incomplete feature would be dropped, but in this case there is a high correlation between missing Cabin values and low survival rates, probably because the cabin data couldn't be retrieved from the victims.
-Therefore, I compute the missing values as "X", and additionally group the known values according to the deck level in the ship, named from "A" to "G" in descending order.
+Therefore, I compute the missing values as "X", and also grouped the known values according to the deck level in the ship, named from "A" to "G" in descending order.

 ![Distribution_Rates_Cabin](https://github.com/Fertmeneses/titanic-ML-from-disaster/blob/main/assets/Distribution_Rates_Cabin.png?raw=true)